Anna Duggar Says ‘Family Is Forever’ In New IG Post With Husband Josh & Their 6 Children

-Anna Duggar shared a new Instagram photo of her husband Josh and their six children where she claimed that family was forever in its accompanying caption.
+Anna Duggar shared a new Instagram photo of her husband Josh and their six children, and she wrote that family was forever in its accompanying caption.
 Anna and Josh, who were wed in 2008, look happy as they sat among their brood in a snap taken in an outdoor setting.

 The couple, who have been married for 12 years, smiled for their camera with their kids Mackynzie, Michael, Marcus, Meredith, Mason, and Maryella.
 The couple had chosen to use the same theme employed by Josh’s parents, Michelle and Jim Bob Duggar, which was to have every one of their children have a name that began with the same letter.
 Josh is the only child of the matriarch and patriarch of the family to use that same method of naming their brood.